Ohio Micro-Loan Program

 Which loan programs must I be state-certified as a Minority Business Enterprise (MBE) or Women-Owned Business Enterprise (WBE) to qualify for?

-- MBE or WBE certification is required for the Micro-Loan Program.
+- State of Ohio MBE or State of Ohio WBE certification is required for the Micro-Loan Program.

-- MBE certification is required for the MBD Loan Program.
+- State of Ohio MBE or Ohio Minority Supplier Development Council MBE certification is required for the MBD Loan Program.

 How long does my operating company have to have been in business and generating revenue to qualify for these loan programs?